S0ONS/Recharge-Card-Code/README.md

-# Recharge-Card-Code
+# Recharge Card Code Maker

-This script help in generating card codes for any Network
+This script was made for fun only!

+## Usage